“Why am I trying to become what I don’t want to be when all I want is out there, waiting for me the minute I say I know who I am.”

 ~Arthur Miller from Death of a Salesman

-Arthur Miller’s Death of a Salesman is the story of Willy Loman – the slow deterioration of a man obsessed with success who eventually loses his job.
-Desiring to be supportive, his son takes Willy out for an evening.
-As they prepare to leave, Willy’s wife requests, “Be kind to your father, son; he is only a little boat looking for a harbor.”
+Great American playwright Arthur Miller died on this day, February 10th in 2005.
+His masterwork, Death of a Salesman is the story of Everyman, Willy Loman; a success-obsessed man who eventually loses his job.
+Afterwards, desiring to be supportive, Willy’s son takes him out for an evening.
+As they prepare to leave, his wife tells their son “Be kind to your father, son; he is only a little boat looking for a harbor.”
 In one masterful sentence, we understand man adrift.

 In Booked: Literature in the Soul of Me Karen Swallow Prior writes: